book reviews

 Chapter 4 is entitled What Would Reasons for Trusting Science Be?, by Marc Lange.
 It is a very short chapter stating that specific areas of science can be trusted but these do not justify a wholesale trust, which one would obviously agree with.

 Chapter 5 is entitled Pascal's Wager Reframed: Towards Trustworthy Climate Policy Assessments for Risk Societies, by Ottmar Edenhofer and Martin Kowarsch.
 Pascal's wager is that `it is in one's own best interest to behave as if God does exist, since the possibility of eternal punishment in hell outweighs any advantages in believing otherwise'.
 I reread this title multiple times and still did not really digest it.
 Anyway, this chapter focuses on climate science and the consequent step of determining a policy of what to do about it.
 This is a very useful distinction.
 As I have quoted Winston Churchill before about scientists, `they should be on tap but not on top'.
-I challenged that statement in my book Skills for a Scientific Life (Helliwell, 2016[Helliwell, J. R. (2016).
-Chapter 31 in Skills for a Scientific Life.
-Boca Raton: CRC Press.], ch.
+I challenged that statement in my book Skills for a Scientific Life (Helliwell, 2016, ch.
 31) by saying that a policy committee needs to include an expert scientist, not only to advise but as a voting member.
 Edenhofer and Kowarsch describe the spectrum of consequences of climate change, which range from the `the Trump administration's estimate of the social cost of carbon of 1 to 6$ per additional ton of CO2 into the atmosphere to 45$ as the estimate by the Obama Presidential administration', to which I add the Extinction Rebellion estimate of consequences if we do not achieve net zero emissions by 2025 as `6 billion deaths due to mass starvation, that is what the science is telling us' (Roger Hallam, 15th August 2019, on the BBC's Hard Talk; https://m.youtube.com/watch?v=9HyaxctatdA).
 The flaw in that BBC programme format, and many others of its type, is that they have an interviewer, Stephen Sackur, and an advocate for the science, Roger Hallam, but not a lead scientist such as the Chair of the IPCC.
 Overall I found that this chapter really only set the scene as it did not summarize the IPCC report, so as to dissect the contrasting policy positions of the Trump and Obama presidential administrations, which are quoted, let alone the extrapolation made by Extinction Rebellion that I cite.
 This chapter could have been pivotal but must await another edition of this book.

 Chapter 6 is entitled Comments on the Present and Future of Science, Inspired by Naomi Oreskes, by Jon A. Krosnick, a practitioner of science in social psychology and cofounder of Best Practices in Science at Stanford University.
 This chapter has overlaps with the National Academies report on Reproducibility and Replicability, written with an interesting personal perspective obviously, and concludes with suggestions for remedies to avoid irreproducibilities in future.
 Inevitably the National Academies report recommendations are deeper, wider and authoritative.
-Furthermore, the latter emphasize the importance of archiving and transparency of data, as well as of software, basically following the FAIR and FACT data principles [see, respectively, Wilkinson (2016[Wilkinson, M. D., Dumontier, M., Aalbersberg, I. J., Appleton, G., Axton, M., Baak, A., Blomberg, N., Boiten, J.-W., da Silva Santos, L. B., Bourne, P. E., Bouwman, J., Brookes, A. J., Clark, T., Crosas, M., Dillo, I., Dumon, O., Edmunds, S., Evelo, C. T., Finkers, R., Gonzalez-Beltran, A., Gray, A., Groth, P., Goble, C., Grethe, J. S., Heringa, J., `t Hoen, P. A. C., Hooft, R., Kuhn, T., Kok, R., Kok, J., Lusher, S. J., Martone, M. E., Mons, A., Packer, A. L., Persson, B., Rocca-Serra, P., Roos, M., van Schaik, R., Sansone, S.-A., Schultes, E., Sengstag, T., Slater, T., Strawn, G., Swertz, M. A., Thompson, M., van der Lei, J., van Mulligen, E., Velterop, J., Waagmeester, A., Wittenburg, P., Wolstencroft, K., Zhao, J. & Mons, B. (2016).
-Sci.
-Data, 3, 160018.]) and van der Aalst et al. (2017[Aalst, W. M. P. van der, Bichler, M. & Heinzl, A. (2017).
-Bus.
-Inf.
-Syst.
-Eng.
-59, 311-313.])].
+Furthermore, the latter emphasize the importance of archiving and transparency of data, as well as of software, basically following the FAIR and FACT data principles [see, respectively, Wilkinson (2016) and van der Aalst et al. (2017)].

 Chapter 7 is a Reply from Naomi Oreskes to the authors of chapters 3, 4, 5 and 6.
 Indeed, this is a nice approach of this book.
 She agrees with the separation of science from technology, which I disagreed with as a position already above.
 She agrees with the need for consensus, which I have argued above is not the main point because it is the underpinning data that make or break a science publication.
 She disagrees with climate science and policy being connected on the basis that it is not only the science that determines policy.
 It is a controversial position, I think, that she adopts with that view.
 My answer is to have committees and panels determining policy to include scientists as voting members.
 I see that I need to make my assertion stronger still, given Naomi Oreskes' position on this; scientists need to not just be voting members and expert advisors but have a veto on policy plans if the science demands it.